mewm/laravel-schedulelogger/README.md

 After this is done, test the setup by running `php artisan schedule:run`, if everything worked out you see no errors and in your database the table `schedulelogs` is filled with X records.

 You can clean the log with this command `php artisan schedulelogger:clean`.
-Ore by adding this schedule job:
+Or by adding this schedule job:
 ```php
 $schedule->command('schedulelogger:clean');
 ```